TheTallProgrammer/Stock-Contender-App/README.md

 - Email: [loganf0101@gmail.com](mailto:loganf0101@gmail.com)
 - GitHub: [@TheTallProgrammer](https://github.com/TheTallProgrammer)

+## Disclaimer

+Stock Contender is intended to be a tool for identifying stocks of interest based on data analysis and is not providing investment advice.
+The user is responsible for their own investment decisions and is encouraged to seek professional advice before investing.
+The app does not guarantee profit or predict future performance.

 ## License 📄

 Stock Contender is licensed under the Apache License, Version 2.0.
 For more details, please refer to the [LICENSE](LICENSE) file in the repository.